ESP8266nu/NodoClassic/README.md

 * Plugin 098  DomoticzHTTP support
 * Plugin 099  Nodotool for Nodo Small debugging/programming

+# Nodotool
+A small serial communication tool for Nodo Small.
+It can be used to debug Nodo events on a Nodo Small through its serial port.
+It can also be used to check/write eventlists.
+Not fully tested but the basic stuff works.
+Runs on Windows using dotnet framework 2.0

 # NodoTiny
 An ATTiny85 based Nodo Compatible sensor that can run on batteries for more then a year...